Combinatorial degree version of a generalized $\mathbb{Z}_p$-Tucker's lemma with a combinatorial proof: Introduction

 The \emph{weight} of $Q$ is defined by,

-The co-trajectory $Q$ is said to be \emph{trivial} if $r=0$.
-In this case, the weight is defined to be $1$. $Q$ is said to be \emph{nontrivial closed } if $r > 0$ and $\beta_{r} = \beta_0$. \begin{definition}[Gradient vector field] A \emph{gradient vector field} $\V$ on a simplicial complex $\K$ is a discrete vector field on $\K$ which does not admit any nontrivial closed $\V$-trajectory. \end{definition} We remark that a gradient vector field is also referred to as an \emph{acyclic matching} (or \emph{pairing}) in literature~\cite{chari}. \begin{definition}[Critical simplex] Let $\K$ be a simplicial complex and $\V$ be a gradient vector field on it.
+When $r=0$, $Q$ is said to be \emph{trivial}, and its weight is defined to be $1$.
+The co-trajectory $Q$ is said to be \emph{non-trivial closed} if $r > 0$ and $\beta_{r} = \beta_0$. \begin{definition}[Gradient vector field] A \emph{gradient vector field} $\V$ on a simplicial complex $\K$ is a discrete vector field on $\K$ which does not admit any non-trivial closed $\V$-trajectories. \end{definition} We remark that a gradient vector field $\V$ is also referred to as an \emph{acyclic matching} (or \emph{pairing}) in literature (see~\cite{chari}), and the property that $\V$ does not admit a non-trivial closed $\V$-trajectory is called \emph{acyclicity} of $\V$. \begin{definition}[Critical simplex] Let $\K$ be a simplicial complex and $\V$ be a gradient vector field on it.
 A non empty simplex $\sigma$ is said to be a \emph{$\V$-critical simplex} (or simply \emph{critical simplex}, when the gradient vector field is clear from context) if one of the following holds: \begin{enumerate}[(i)] \item $\sigma$ does not appear in any pair of $\V$, or \item $\sigma$ is a $0$-simplex and $(\emptyset,\sigma) \in \V$. \end{enumerate} \end{definition} For $0 \leq q \leq d$, the set of all $q$-dimensional $\V$-critical simplices in a simplicial complex $\K$ is denoted by $\crit_q^{(\V)}(\K)$.